 "At this juncture, notwithstanding your short term legal rights, additional legal jockeying will further entrench both sides rather than facilitating resolution of the broader operational stalemate," Thomas says.

 The letter says other communities experience similar situations "on a smaller scale," describing a scenario of a restaurant failing to renegotiate the renewal of a lease and then closing.
-A closure creates a void in the community and "it is certainly the employees and loyal customers who lose more than the tenant's or landlord's short term bottom line," the letter says.

 "Of course in comparison, your situation impacts the community hundreds of times over, and it is hard to delineate a single employee, visitor, resident or business owner who will not be affected by your decisions," the letter says.